 Few of us are gifted with equally with left and right brain strengths and talents.
 It’s the equivalent of being entirely ambidextrous, which you know is very rare.
 The distribution for sure works that way with arts and numbers.
 So we devise ways to compensate instead or suffer the consequences.

 The irrefutable facts are you cannot have success with an art career without money management.
-Despite how much you might like to delegate this task, if you do without learning how arts and numbers work together, you are at risk.
+Despite how much you might like to delegate this task if you do without learning how arts and numbers work together, you are at risk.
 It is inadvisable to ignore your finances or trust them to others.

 Elaine Grogran Luttrull has struck a near-perfect balance between arts and numbers in writing this book.
-She manages to take a rather dry subject about money and accounting for it and makes it interesting.
+She manages to take a slightly dry subject about money and accounting for it and makes it interesting.